Interview by Laura Netz

 Finally, I believe that having agency over sound in a shared artistic experience makes us aware of the responsibility of our actions in the “real world” – breaking the illusion of passivity and inescapability of the negative conditions of our time.

 The combination of art and technology is necessary for experiences of this kind to happen.
-My main interest lays in the combination of body movement and sound in 3D audio environments.
-Technologies like computer vision (position tracking, gesture capture etc) or even simple devices like wearable accelerometers are incredibly useful tools, which provide an opportunity to tie movement with sound in such a way that you can engage in artistic expression simply by virtue of moving.
+My main interest lies in the combination of body movement and sound in 3D audio environments.
+Technologies like computer vision (position tracking, gesture capture etc.) or even simple devices like wearable accelerometers are incredibly useful tools which provide an opportunity to tie movement with sound in such a way that you can engage in artistic expression simply by virtue of moving.